TedShao/ecs150project3/REPORT.md

 ### Tps_clone() Function
 The Tps clone function makes a new Tps object for the current running thread.
-This Tps object will have the tid of the current running thread and will also have a pointer that points to the page of the thread that we passed into
+This Tps object will have the tid of the current running thread and will also have a pointer that points to the page of the thread whose tid was passed into the function.
+We check to see if the current thread already has a TPS and also check if the thread we are cloning has a TPS.

+### Segv_Handler
+For the handler, we iterate through our pages to see which page has a page fault with the p_fault function that was given to us.
+When we find the TPS page that does this, we print out a message saying that the segfault was caused by having the wrong protections on our page.
+We restore the default signals and then raise a signal to make the program crash.

-### Callback Functions
+# Callback Functions

 ## findPage() Function
+This callback function uses queue_iterate to find a page within a TPS.
+It checks to see if the pointer of arg is equal to the mmap.

     int findPage(queue_t queue, void *data, void *arg) {